kastman/fitz/doc/source/tutorial_nwlabs.rst

 .. code-block:: bash

-    # Make folders for the logfiles and design files
-    mkdir ../data/M87100094/logfiles ../data/M87100094/design

-    # Copy the logfiles for the tutorial subject to the data directory
-    cp /ncf/jwb/studies/PrisonReward/Active/Subject_Data/RSA_DD_Active/1819_2012_Aug_22_????.* ../data/M87100094/logfiles/

   # Create the design files using the textOnsets2long script (or do it yourself)
   textOnsets2long.py ../data/M87100094/logfiles/*.csv --out ../data/M87100094/design/DD-Model1.csv --condition-col choice --onset-col cuesTime --duration-col trialResp.rt --pmods-col choiceInt

-Models may be as complicated (or simple) as you want, and you should feel free to create the csv yourself without the help of ``textOnsets2long.py``.
+Models may be as complicated (or simple) as you want, and you should feel free to create the csv yourself without the help of ``log2design.py``.

 Waskom's `Lyman Documentation`_ also has more info on the design file and additional regressors file where post-convolved regressors for each TR may also be added to the model.

+.. note:: Note that the 'pmod-' columns correspond *roughly* to 'value' columns
+          in a standard lyman design file, but are not the same thing.
+See `Mumford, Poline and Poldrack 2015`_ for a discussion on how parametric regressors and orthogonalization are handled between different fMRI packages.
+(TL;DR, Fitz enters these columns as pmods in SPM, while Lyman enters values as amplitudes.)

 Model Options (Design File and Contrasts)
 ------------------------------------------